morteza/ACNets/README.md

 # Attentional Control Networks

 The goal of this project is to discover control-related networks of the brain using both resting and task fMRI.
-Additionally, we are also interested in how playing action video games affects those attentional control networks.
-See the [resources](#Resources) section below for details.
+In addition to that, we are also interested in how playing action video games affects those attentional control networks.
+See the [resources](#resources) section below for details.

 ## Replications